thebadasscoder/MOCHA/README.md

 # testing

- I am practicing test cases using the MOCHA framework to begin using in my previous and future projects.
+Writing samples of test cases using the MOCHA framework to include in my previous and future projects.